-The Faculty Dean constitutes a Board of Examiners (BoE) for the purpose of assessment of students' performance.
+The Dean of the Faculty constitutes a Board of Examiners (BoE) for the purpose of assessment of students' performance.
 The BoE, comprising Internal and External examiners, is headed by a Chairman.
 Normally, the Head of the Department offering the programme is the Chairman of BoE or any Professor of the Department nominated by the Dean.
 The Board of Examiners (BoE) is responsible for: